 Social media can, however, be extremely time-consuming, and it’s easy to end up in a rabbit hole.
 The algorithm is designed to keep you online as long as possible.
 That’s the way social media companies are earning their money!
 The algorithms and social media platforms’ blueprints are designed the same way as the casinos in Las Vegas.

 I love Instagram because the energy is often more pleasant.
-You’re not bombarded with negative opinions and political propaganda so much as on other platforms.
+You’re not bombarded with negative opinions and political propaganda as much as on other platforms.
 I also think, because everything is visual, it’s more difficult to hide behind vomiting bullshit all over your keyboard.

-My head goes nuts if I’m spending too much time on social media, so I thought, why not share some of the lessons I have learned by quitting social media.
+My head goes nuts if I’m spending too much time on social media, so I thought, why not share some of the lessons I have learned by quitting social media?

 Lesson #1 – Peace of Mind.

-One of the first signs to take a social media detox is when you can’t focus on anything, and you always need to check what’s happening on social media.
+One of the first signs to take a social media detox is when you can’t focus on anything, because you always need to check what’s happening on social media.
 I won’t necessarily call it FOMO (Fear of Missing Out), but more curiosity and an easy way to procrastinate.

 Lesson #2 – The Important Information Will Find Its Way Anyway.

+I think this is one of the big reasons why people don’t like to be off social media for too long.
 We are afraid that we will miss something important… which we rarely do, but it could happen.
-Or that is at least our Egos way to convince us to stay online.
+Or that is at least our Ego’s way to convince us to stay online.

 Lesson #3 – More Productive.

-As mentioned in the beginning, social media is super time-consuming, and it’s so easy to be dragged down in a rabbit hole.
+As mentioned in the beginning, social media is super time-consuming, and it’s so easy to be dragged down into a rabbit hole.
 On top of that, scrolling through social media after you’ve gone to bed is very bad for your nightly sleep.
 Not only does it prevent you from getting the sleep you need could function the next day, but it also messes with your mental health.